Image of a Gray Tree frog and a person surveying a marsh with the text Help Monitor our Marshes, Great Lakes Marsh Monitoring Program

 You will also see a couple fields on the survey types that you can take on (birds, frogs, both - we ask all to complete simple habitat forms).
 As well as fields that inform us of your confidence and skill levels.
 Be honest with yourself and us, knowing what you can and cannot confidently do will help ensure you can enjoy the program.
 We do provide learning materials but the bird identification needs are not for novices (frogs anyone can take on).

-For greater support the MarshWatch program will begin in winter of 2026.
-It will help you with id skills and you can test your id and data submission skills on the NatureCounts app (which the Great Lakes MMP does not use – yet).
-Keep an eye on https://www.birdscanada.org/bird-science/marsh-watch for the 2026 Great Lakes, and Quebec versions.
-Although… the Prairie edition is very complete and has many of the same species.
+For greater support the MarshWatch (MarshWatch webpage; MarshWatch- Great Lakes ed. registration)program will begin in March of 2026.
+It will help you with id skills and you can test your id and data submission skills on the NatureCounts app (which the Great Lakes MMP will begin to use in 2027/2028).
+For advanced learning… the Prairie edition is longer, more detailed and has many of the same species.
 Frankly, these programs in conjunction to the MMP training CD and field practice will get you ready for bird id in no time.

 Thanks for your interest in the program, I hope you can join us.